Eating Disorder Statistics & Key Research | Eating Disorders Victoria

 • High frequency dieting and early onset of dieting are associated with poorer physical and mental health, more disordered eating, extreme body dissatisfaction, and more frequent general health problems (Tucci et al., 2007).

-Learn more about disordered eating and dieting
+Learn more about dieting and eating disorders

 Learn more